nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-06-04-access-denied-user-needs-label-permission-tfs/index.md

 resourceType: blog
 slug: access-denied-user-needs-label-permission-tfs
 aliases:
   - /blog/access-denied-user-needs-label-permission-tfs
 tags:
   - label
   - one-team-project-seriese
   - permissions
   - tf14098
   - tfs
   - tfs2012
   - tfs-2012-4
 categories:
   - problems-and-puzzles
-coverImage: nakedalm-experts-visual-studio-alm-3-3.png
+preview: nakedalm-experts-visual-studio-alm-3-3.png
 ---

 There is always something new to learn with TFS and today I learned something old.
 I had a user today that was constantly getting the message "Access denied user needs label permission in TFS".